JackLich10/Duke_DataFest2020/README.md

 `cases_per_capita`: Confirmed cases divided by population size

-`euclidean_dist_avg`: Euclidean distance of social mobility from average
+`euclidean_dist_avg`: Euclidean distance of social mobility from average US state

-`euclidean_dist_change`: Change in euclidean distance of social mobility from week to week

-`cluster_k_means`: Assigned k-means cluster based on social mobility
+`cluster_pop`: Assigned k-means cluster based on population density and initial cases (from 3/29)

-`cluster_hierarchical`: Assigned hierarchical cluster based on social mobility
+`cluster_k_means`: Assigned k-means cluster based on social mobility within each `cluster_pop`

 `social_dist_score`: Calculated by the following (NOTE: each value is normalized by subtracting the mean and dividing by standard deviation):